+No Further Supportive Formal Informal

+Action Measures Only Resolution Resolution

-- No Further Action This option may involve referral to another College policy or grievance procedure, such as the Student Handbook, Employee Handbook, or Faculty Manual. - Supportive Measures Only These measures will be available regardless of whether a formal complaint is filed. - Formal Resolution This option is available only after a formal complaint by a Complainant or the Title IX Coordinator. - Informal Resolution This option is available only after a formal complaint by a Complainant or the Title IX Coordinator.
+This option may involve referral to another College policy or grievance procedure, such as the Student Handbook, Employee Handbook, or Faculty Manual.
+These measures will be available regardless of whether a formal complaint is filed.
+This option is available only after a formal complaint by a Complainant or the Title IX Coordinator. •

 At the conclusion of the initial assessment, the Complainant will receive a written notice of the determination about how the College will proceed.